Gargoyle Magazine Paycock Press

 Arlington, VA 22201

-The reading period for #65 will begin on Labor Day 2015.
+The reading period for #67 will begin on August 1, 2016.
 What are your guidelines?

 Gargoyle has never had guidelines during its entire history.
 We don't believe in them.
 If you don't find your answer here on the FAQ page, feel free to e-mail us any questions you might have.
-We can say that we prefer emailed submissions that use our submission portal that magically appears on our site on June 1st.
+We can say that we prefer emailed submissions that use our submission portal that will magically appear on our site at midnight July 31st.

 What types of work do you publish?